-For more information regarding these adjustments, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2020 Annual Report on Form 10-K. As described above in footnote 1, the Committee made the following additional adjustment to determine adjusted EPS for compensation purposes:
+For more information regarding these adjustments, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2020 Annual Report on Form 10-K. In addition to these adjustments, the Committee subtracted the amount below to exclude the impact of the operations/earnings of Softex Indonesia, which we acquired on October 1, 2020, on this full-year performance metric.